Precise Castings

 3. What size range of parts can be produced by our process?

-In foundry we can produce parts from a fabrication of the pound up to 75# of net weight.
-Dimensionally we are able to handle parts approx. up to 20x15x5".
+We can produce parts from ounces up to approx 150 lbs.
+Dimensionally we are able to handle parts approx. up to 20x15x5″.

 4. What "as cast" dimensional tolerances I can expect?